dulhara79/Seasonal_Travel_Recommender/README.md

 - Free tier: weather + 3 activity suggestions + basic packing list.
 - Premium tier: multi-day itineraries, live updates, offline packing checklist, richer personalization.

-## Next steps (implementation)
-1. Create a small Conversation Agent skeleton (CLI or minimal web UI).
-2. Implement Weather Data Agent using Open-Meteo (free) and add location-to-coordinates lookup.
-3. Build a small activity dataset and a rule-based suggester.
-4. Implement Packing List Generator and wire everything through the Conversation Agent.

-If you'd like, I can now add the Conversation Agent skeleton (Python CLI) and a Weather Agent example using Open-Meteo so you have a runnable prototype.

 ---
 ## Contributors: